Scott's TV Setup

 Antenna.

 My first step in this whole process was to acknowledge that free TV is available with an antenna and to get it.
+You may hear this referred to as OTA (over-the-air).
 But, before you to this, realize that a good solution for one person may not work for another.
 Generally, what works for your next door neighbor should also work well for you, but you have to test it.

 In my case, I first used one of those small antennas, attached it to the back of my TV, scanned for channels, and thought, hmmm, all free.
 Cool.
 However, I have six TVs (yeah, I know, don't judge) and I wanted a single solution for all of them.
 Since I already had the RG6 coaxial cable running throughout my house that was used for cable TV, I bought a more powerful antenna and installed it at the highest point inside my attic.
 I ran a cable from there to a central point in my basement and connected it to a PCT-MA2-8P 8-port amplified splitter.
-From that splitter, I connected each of the cables that ran to the various TV locations in the house.
+From that splitter, I connected each of the cables that ran to the various TV locations in the house (I also had to run a couple more cables myself).

 Two tips if you end up doing something similar: